code-iai/shopping_scenario/README.md

    PR2.
 To be placed in the launch files inside of `shopping_scenario_gazebo`.

- * Append handle-information on the objects in `shopping_scenario_models`.
+ * Append handle-information to the objects in `shopping_scenario_models`.